-Before you start packing in the pizza and fondue, take note: a healthy, cheese-filled diet is all about portion control.
+Before you start packing in the pizza and fondue, take note: a healthy, cheese-filled diet is all about balance.
 A serving of cheese is 1 oz, which is about the size of 2 dice.
-Try to incorporate 3 oz of cheese into your daily diet and pair it with plenty of fruits and veggies.
+Try to incorporate 3-4 oz of cheese into your daily diet and pair it with plenty of fruits and veggies.

 1. Goat Cheese + Arugula